 Graduates of PSW courses are fully trained health care professionals.
 As part of a collaborative medical team, they routinely monitor and document each patient’s vital signs.
 Personal support workers take blood pressure, temperature and pulse, collect specimens as needed, and report their observations to doctors and nurses.
 The PSW also helps prepare patients for operations, ensures that medicines are taken as prescribed, and even assists in the cleaning and sterilization of equipment.
 Covering all the bases, personal support workers are there from start to finish, a continual point of contact for patients, their families, and other members of the medical health care team.

 Nurses are busy, doctors are often seen only briefly – but the PSW is always accessible and on hand for patients who need special care.
-And they do much more than look after a client’s physical well being.
+And they do much more than looking after a client’s physical well being.
 The PSW is a particularly caring and empathetic professional who watches over the mental and emotional condition of each patient.
-If working in a home setting, they will ease the burden of daily chores, taking care of laundry, light house work, and even grocery shopping.
+If working in a home setting, they will ease the burden of daily chores, taking care of laundry, light housework, and even grocery shopping.
 Like a close friend, they establish a personal connection with patients – offering a relaxing massage or talking through concerns and fears.
 The PSW addresses the full needs of the patient, from the practical to the emotional.

 Professionals in the field and students currently enrolled in a personal support worker course understand that patient care extends beyond the home or health care facility.
-Not only does the PSW supervise doctor-approved exercise, they will often make arrangements for patients to get outdoors and participate in social events.
+Not only does the PSW supervise doctor-approved exercise, but they will also often make arrangements for patients to get outdoors and participate in social events.
 After getting to know the interests of their patients and taking into account any special needs, personal support workers set up activities and social opportunities, accompanying clients to and from events.
 This aspect of support is crucial to the patient’s sense of community connection, which in turn helps facilitate emotional wellbeing and medical recovery.

 Working hand in hand, these 3 crucial areas of support form the basis of the PSW’s job profile – and the foundation of empathetic, personalized health care in Canada.